Mark Achbar: Biography

-Achbar continues his film career as an executive producer of feature documentary films.
+Achbar continues his film career as an Executive Producer of feature documentary films and the occasional mockumentary.
 He has contributed his videography skills to two animal rights videos, Penny's Story and Meat The Victims: Excelsior Farms.

-Achbar is co-founder, with Sarah Butterfield, of Speakables, a stealthy Vancouver technology startup which designs novel offline speech-to-text devices to assist the deaf and hard of hearing.
+Achbar is co-founder, with Sarah Butterfield, of Speakables, a Vancouver technology startup.

+Achbar was a seed investor in Humanitas Smart Planet Systems, Quantified Citizen, Portable Electric, and Versance.ai.